Photo by Tabitha Mort from Pexels

 Activities at the Helvetia Lavender Festival include cutting your own lavender, watching lavender distillation workshops and wreath demonstrations, playing at the kids stations, perusing local artisan vendors and listening to live music.

 The price is $10 per person.
 Kids up to age 13 attend for free.
-Proceeds from ticket sales will be donated to Samaritan Ministries in Ukraine.
+Proceeds from ticket sales are donated to Samaritan Ministries in Ukraine.

 East Portland Summer Arts Festival